jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Circle Language Spec Revamp/2019-08 Circle Language Spec Revamp Notes.md

 - [ ] Durable links:
     - [ ] Renumbering the sections, the URL's might not stay constant.
 A not-numbered file name and an index/contents page with links might be an alternative.
 - [ ] Replacing swear words ("Symbol Language (2004).md")
+- [ ] The name "Circle" is in use by a similar product.
+Should I rename?
+And to what?
+    - [ ] "Symbol"?
+    - [ ] "Encircle"?
+    - [ ] "JJ's Computer Language"?
+    - [ ] "JJ's Visual Language"?
+    - [ ] Code name "This Computer Language"?

 Done
 ----